How beauty-obsessed are you?

 Matin Maulawizada is a New York-based makeup artist.
 He has painted the faces of celebrities including Mandy Moore, Claire Danes, and Tracee Ellis Ross.

 Amanda Bell is a makeup artist in London.
-She has been professionally glamming for more than 25 years and is currently the Pixi Beauty Global Director of Education and Artistry.
+She has been professionally glamming for more than 25 years and is currently the PIXI BEAUTY Global Director of Education and Artistry.

-1. Start with Moisturizer
+1. Start With Skincare

-2. Pat on Your Primer
+2. Swipe on Some Primer

 If you have dry skin, look for a hydrating makeup primer, like CIATÉ LONDON Watermelon Burst Hydrating Primer.
 It’s infused with watermelon extract, which is packed with vitamin C, antioxidants, and hyaluronic acid to lock in all that non-greasy hydration.
 Those with oily skin should opt for an oil-absorbing or pore-blurring primer.

-3. Apply Foundation
+3. Apply Your Foundation of Choice

-You can apply foundation with your fingers, a makeup sponge, or a foundation brush—it’s all up to your comfort level.
-Maulawizada prefers using his fingers only when applying a small amount, such as one layer of lightweight liquid foundation or a BB cream.
+Foundation (or whatever you choose for your base: tinted moisturizer, BB cream, skin tint, you name it!) is super customizable.
+You can apply foundation with your fingers, a makeup sponge, or a foundation brush—it’s all up to your comfort level and the finish you’re looking for.
+Maulawizada recommends using your fingers when applying a small amount, such as one layer of lightweight liquid foundation or a BB cream

 4. Conceal Where You Want More Coverage